 After a few years of being married, Bob and I decided to have “baby talk.”
 No, not the lovey-dovey inflection of voice… I’m talking THAT talk.
 The, “when are we going to have a baby?” talk.

-I remember this talk very clearly because my personal doctor was worried about my health.
+Even after almost 20 years of being together, I remember this talk very clearly because my personal doctor was worried about my health.
 Without going into too many details, there was cause for concern.

 Jenn: “Well, looks like we should talk about where we stand about kid(s).”